prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 {% endhighlight }

-**Example for kSBConversionSuccessful :  When user did react with notification**
+**Example for kSBConversionSuccessful :  When user has interacted with the notification**

 {% highlight objective-c %}